Updated: Jan 15

-Sciatica pain can be experienced differently depending on the underlying cause and which nerves are affected.
+Sciatica pain is experienced differently depending on the underlying cause and which nerves are affected.
 One of the symptoms of sciatica pain is back and leg pain from the lower back and down one or both legs.
-Your leg muscles may feel weak, and your lower back might be tender to touch.
-Sciatica pain often feels like you've pulled a muscle or it's difficult to stand up straight because of the pain in your back and leg muscles.
+Your leg muscles may feel weak, and your lower back might be tender to the touch.
+Sciatica pain often feels like you've pulled a muscle, or it's difficult to stand up straight because of the pain in your back and leg muscles.

 What is Sciatic Pain?

 Sciatica pain is the compression of one or more spinal nerve roots in your lower back.
-The pain typically radiates down one leg, although it can also extend to both legs or into other areas, such as your hip, buttocks, and even your foot.
-Most people with sciatic pain will feel it in their buttock and hamstring (the muscles behind your thigh).
-The pain can be sharp or achy; it may also tingle, burn or feel numb.
+Most people with sciatic pain will feel it in their buttocks and hamstring (the muscles behind your thigh).
+The pain typically radiates down one leg, although it can extend to both legs or into other areas, such as your hip, buttocks, and even your foot.
+The pain can be sharp or achy; it may also tingle, burn or be numb.

 The first step in identifying sciatic pain is getting a diagnosis from your doctor.
-You'll need an MRI and possibly X-rays to figure out if you have arthritis or a herniated disc—two of the most common causes of sciatic pain.
-If you're experiencing nerve pain that spreads into your legs, see your primary care physician or neurosurgeon for further evaluation.
-Your doc will likely recommend physiotherapy and prescription medication.
+You'll need an MRI and possibly X-rays to determine if you have arthritis or a herniated disc—two of the most common causes of sciatic pain.
+See your primary care physician or neurosurgeon for further evaluation if you're experiencing nerve pain that spreads into your legs. .
+Your doctor will likely recommend physiotherapy and prescription medication.
 The goal: Remove pressure from nerves and reduce inflammation to relieve symptoms.